Spring’s over, but you’re still stopped up, sniffly, and sneezing.

 Smog: It’s Worst This Time of Year

 Summer air pollution can make your symptoms worse.
-One of the most common is ozone.
+One of the most common is ozone at the ground level.
 It’s created in the atmosphere from a mix of sunlight and chemicals from car exhaust.
 Summer’s strong sunlight and calm winds create clouds of ozone around some cities.

 Critters That Sting Are More Active